bradmartin333/simplest_ble/README.md

 1. Create a project directory and open it in VSCode
 1. Copy the following files from this repo to the root of the project directory:
-    - CMakeLists.txt (Modified from [this](https://github.com/OpenBluetoothToolbox/SimpleBLE/blob/main/examples/simpleble/cpp/notify/CMakeLists.txt))
+    - CMakeLists.txt - choose the .txt from this repo for the option (vcpkg or git) that you chose and remove the suffix (Modified from [this](https://github.com/OpenBluetoothToolbox/SimpleBLE/blob/main/examples/simpleble/cpp/notify/CMakeLists.txt))
     - main.cpp (Modified from [this](https://github.com/OpenBluetoothToolbox/SimpleBLE/blob/main/examples/simpleble/cpp/notify/notify.cpp))
 1. Create the following directories at the root of the project directory:
     - common
-    - lib
+    - lib (Only for git option)
 1. Into `common`, copy the 2 files from this repo's `common` directory (Which were copied from [here](https://github.com/OpenBluetoothToolbox/SimpleBLE/tree/main/examples/simpleble/cpp/common))

+## 🟢 vcpkg option: Install SimpleBLE

+1. Open a shell in your vcpkg directory (Where you cloned it)
+1. `./vcpkg install simpleble`

-## Clone SimpleBLE
+## 🔵 git option: Clone SimpleBLE

 Not all files/dirs are needed here, but it can be cleaned up later.
 You will want to delete the `.git` directory inside the cloned repo, though.

-1. Open a shell in VSCode (Ctrl+J) and `cd lib`
+1. Open a shell at the project root in VSCode (Ctrl+J) and `cd lib`
 1. `git clone https://github.com/OpenBluetoothToolbox/SimpleBLE.git`

 ## Build and Run